-Currently, he is an Independent Non-Executive Director and Chairman of the Audit Committee of CNI Holdings Berhad ("CNI").
-He is also an Independent Non-Executive Director and member of the Audit Committee of AT Systematization Berhad ("ATS") and MQ Technology Berhad ("MQTECH"), where all of these three are the companies listed on either the Main or ACE Market of Bursa Malaysia Securities Berhad.
+Currently, he is an Independent Non-Executive Director, Chairman of the Audit Committee and a member of the Nomination Committee and Remuneration Committee of CNI Holdings Berhad ("CNI").
+He is also an Independent Non-Executive Director and Chairman of the Audit Committee, Nomination Committee and Remuneration Committee of AT Systematization Berhad ("ATS").
+CNI and ATS are the companies listed on Main Market and ACE Market of Bursa Malaysia Securities Berhad respectively.